Next Generation Agent Console Search

 Overview of Agent Search

 There are multiple ways to use the search functionality in the Next Generation Agent console.
-In this article, you will learn how to perform different types of searches in Desk.com such as using quick search for basic searches and advanced search for complex search queries.
+In this article, you will learn how to perform different types of searches in Desk.com such as using the Quick Search feature for basic searches and advanced search for complex search queries.

 In this article: